How Often Should You Jump Rope Each Week? Answered.

-Ever wonder how often you should be jumping rope each week?
+Do you know how often you should be jumping rope each week?

 There’s been a lot of debate in terms of how long a jump rope session should be.

 Some say it’s OK to jump every single day.
 Others claim it’s only good to be using the rope once or twice a week.
-But the real answer depends on you and your answers to some important questions.
+But the real answer depends on your answers to some important questions.

-- What’s your current fitness level?
+- What is my current fitness level?

 Let’s take a look at each question in detail.

-1. What is your current fitness level?
+1. What is my current fitness level?

 Are you already training regularly every week?